genexuslabs/DotNetClasses/README.md

 (\*\*) Package not available for .NET CORE

+## Repository Layout

 This repository contains projects for .NET and .NET CORE.
-It uses the following directory structure:
+It is organized as follows:

 ```
+.
 ├── .editorconfig (configuration for visual studio)
 ├── README.md (this file)
 ├── dotnet/